QEF/q-e/energy_current/examples/README.md

  /
 ```

 note that the only different keywords with respect to a single snapshot calculations are `trajdir` and `first_step` in the `energy_current` namelist.
-Stil in the IONS namelist
+Still, in the IONS namelist
 the keyword ion_velocities='from_input' must be set and the ATOMIC_VELOCITIES card must be filled.
 Nevertheless, note that if `first_step=1` the snapshot of the input file will be skipped.
 Check also the `last_step` keyword in the documentation.

-The output with the istantenous energy currents is written in the file specified by `file_output` and `file_output.dat`, as in example 1.
+The output with the istantenous energy currents is written in the files with names `${file_output}` and `${file_output}.dat`, as in example 1.
-The same format of the single snapshot calculation is kept, with data from all the snapshots of the trajectory appended sequantially.
+The same format of the single snapshot calculation is kept, data from all the snapshots of the trajectory being appended sequentially.